vlocityinc/vlocity_build/README.md

 buildFile: staticresources/CampaignBaseTemplates.resource # File to create from DataPack Directory
 ```
 ##### Anonymous Apex
-You can also run Anonymous Apex before and After a Job by job type.
-Available types are Import, Export, Deploy BuildFile, ExpandFile Apex files live in vlocity_build/apex.
+You can run Anonymous Apex before and After a Job by job type and before each step of a Deploy.
+Available types are Import, Export, Deploy, BuildFile, and ExpandFile.
+Apex files live in vlocity_build/apex.
 You can include multiple Apex files with "//include FileName.cls;" in your .cls file
 ```yaml
 preJobApex:
   Deploy: DeactivateTemplatesAndLayouts.cls